M66B/NetGuard/ADBLOCKING.md

 Troubleshooting:

-Some devices/Android versions require:
+Because of routing bugs some devices/Android versions require:

 * the advanced option *Manage system applications* to be enabled and/or
-* two (not one) custom DNS server addresses to be set in the advanced options
+* two (not just one) custom DNS server addresses to be set in the advanced options

 <br />